What to do on your Masai Mara Kenya Safaris

 Night Game Drives

-Who said game drives should only be conducted during the day?
-No one did.
-You can actually take a night drive if you are that adventurous individual who would like to experience the nocturnal life of the game reserve.
-Just like the daytime drive, there will be guides with you all the time to ensure the safety of both the visitor and the animals.
+Who said you can only enjoy game drives during the day?
+You can actually take a night drive if you are that adventurous individual willing to experience the nocturnal life of the game reserve.
+Just like the daytime drive, we ensure the safety for everyone.

-It is, however, not for the faint hearted since the reflection of a predator’s eye in the torch light can send chills down your spine.
-However, the experience of being in the wild at night is in itself so exciting, so go ahead and take the chance.
+However, night game drives are not for the faint hearted.
+The reflection of a predator’s eye in the torch light can send chills down your spine.
+The experience of being in the wild at night is in itself so exciting, so go ahead and take the chance.

 You can decide to take a nature walk